deehrlic/door-open/README.md

 -2 Raspberry Pis with WiFi capability (only one if you aren't setting up the Alexa component or if you have a ngrok Pro account)
 -2 free ngrok accounts (or 1 Pro account if you want to use one device) -1 Servo Motor, we used this one https://www.amazon.com/ANNIMOS-Digital-Waterproof-DS3218MG-Control/dp/B076CNKQX4?ref_=fsclp_pl_dp_1
--1 LED and some header cables to set up the circuit (diagram coming soon)
+-1 LED and some header cables to set up the circuit (circuit diagram in doorPi folder)

 Digital Components:
 -Node.js and npm installed on your computer and the Raspberry Pi connected to the servo motor: https://nodejs.org/